Five-Stack/Management-System-Server/apUseReadme.md

 **Lab API Documentation**

-CarrierBridge provides a Lab API that allows you to manage lab-related operations.
+ManagementSystem provides a Lab API that allows you to manage lab-related operations.
 This API includes the following endpoints:

 <a name="lab-get"></a>